Posted on 2 Comments

 Testing Stripability

-• Carefully slit the coating with a sharp blade in a non-critical area and try to peel back from the surface to determine if this method is feasible.
+• Carefully slit the coating with a sharp blade in a non-critical area and try to peel it back from the surface to determine if this method is feasible.
 Due to the adhesion required of coating materials, stripping techniques without chemical aids are usually very limited.

 Testing Thickness